 They also remove any unwanted bugs for us like squash bugs and spiders.
 We’ve had a problem with black widows this last couple of years so we’re looking forward to the chickens eradicating them for us!
 Once they’ve done their job in each area, we add any fertilizer we want and finish it off with a fresh layer of deep mulch.

 Cover crops are a favorite here, especially for the fall garden.
 We use them fall and winter.
 Buckwheat is our favorite cover crop.
 It enriches the soil and makes beautiful flowers which the honey bees love.
 This provides a valuable food source for them at this late time of the year.
 It does it again in the spring for an early source of food for these most helpful critters.

 An uncultivated area can be planted in buckwheat to prepare it for use.
 It will choke out weeds and grass while enriching the soil.
 Your local extension office can help you determine what grows best in your area.

 Cover crops protect against erosion as they boost the organic matter in your soil.
 Many gardeners lay down cover crops down by cutting or tilling them into the ground.
 They usually do this before they are able to form seeds.
 We allow buckwheat to go to seed and come up a second time.
 Just before it goes to seed again, we cut it down and let it lay there until the chickens take care of it.

 Here in the deep south, part of our fall garden prep is planting cool weather crops.
 We’re careful with our crop rotation.
 This helps to ensure soil integrity and healthy crops.
-Among our favorite cool weather crops are broccoli, cabbage, kale, Swiss chard, beats, radishes, carrots, brussel sprouts, and of course turnip and collard greens!
+Among our favorite cool weather crops are broccoli, cabbage, kale, Swiss chard, beets, radishes, carrots, Brussel sprouts, and of course turnip and collard greens!